Guide to Establishing an After-School Club

 For Bruntsfield parents interested in establishing a club: you must be willing to serve as the club organiser and take primary responsibility for all administrative tasks related to establishing the club and then running it on a termly basis.
 The most important task is to find a tutor qualified and willing to deliver the club.
 The tutor should be able to provide a draft syllabus of the club’s content, and we may request to see qualifications.
 If club activities are potentially hazardous, the would-be tutor will also need to provide a draft risk assessment.

 Scheduling: another crucial issue is finding a time and venue for the club to meet.
 The Club Coordinators have a list of available room bookings, but be advised that the continuing expansion of after-school clubs means there are likely to be few available time slots at Bruntsfield School or Morningside United (MUC).
-Hence it may be necessary to approach Boroughmuir High School (BHS) or other local venues for space.

-Marketing: especially for new clubs, organisers should consider surveying the potential extent take-up prior to the start of registrations.
+Marketing: especially for new clubs, organisers should consider surveying the potential take-up prior to the start of registrations.
 The Club Coordinators have an account on the JotForm survey website which can be used for this purpose.
-Organisers are welcome to use the Parent Council mailing list to publicise their clubs, although informal contacts with parents in the school playground may probably be the most effective means of marketing clubs aimed at younger children.
+Organisers are welcome to use the Parent Council mailing list to publicise their clubs, although informal contacts with parents in the school playground may sometimes be the most effective means of marketing clubs aimed at younger children.

 Registrations & Organiser Responsibilities